Snehasis5/ALADIN/README.md

 ---

+## Inspiration & Need

+ALADIN is inspired by the legendary figure **Aladdin**, who discovers a magical lamp that instantly grants his wishes.
+Similarly, this project acts as a “magic lamp” for developers and students:

+- Provide a **task brief** or “wish”.
+- ALADIN automatically **generates the project** using LLMs.
+- Handles **deployment, GitHub commits, and notifications** automatically.

+#### Why This Project is Needed

+Developers and students often spend time on repetitive, mundane tasks:

+1. Writing boilerplate code from scratch.
+2. Managing Git commits and pushes.
+3. Deploying projects manually to GitHub or GitHub Pages.
+4. Sending project details to evaluators or collaborators.

+ALADIN automates these steps, saving time, ensuring consistency, and allowing users to focus on **learning and creativity** rather than execution.

+---

 ## Project Description

-**ALADIN** (Automated LLM Deployment and Integration Network) is a system that automates the generation of code via LLMs and deploys it automatically to GitHub.

-It allows students or developers to submit tasks, attachments, and instructions to a FastAPI server, which:
+**ALADIN** (Automated LLM Deployment and Integration Network) automates code generation and deployment to GitHub.
+It allows users to submit tasks, attachments, and instructions to a FastAPI server, which:

-- Generates a project based on the brief
+- Generates a project based on the brief.
-- Saves attachments
+- Saves attachments.
-- Commits and pushes the project to GitHub
+- Commits and pushes the project to GitHub.
-- Enables GitHub Pages if applicable
+- Enables GitHub Pages if applicable.
-- Notifies an evaluation endpoint with repository details
+- Notifies an evaluation endpoint with repository details.

 ---